emuengine/StardewValleyMayorMod/README.md

 - [Release Candidate](https://github.com/emuengine/StardewValleyMayorMod/milestone/4)
 - [1.0](https://github.com/emuengine/StardewValleyMayorMod/milestone/3)

-While Im currently managing the source for this project on another system I will do my best to keep the milestone pages up to date. </br>
+While I'm currently managing the source for this project on another system, I will do my best to keep the milestone pages up to date. </br>